Audrey Donnithorne

-Audrey Gladys Donnithorne (27 November 1922, Santai County, Sichuan, Republic of China – 9 June 2020, Hong Kong) was a British-Chinese political economist and missionary, prominent in her efforts to rebuild the Catholic Church in China after the Cultural Revolution.
+Audrey Gladys Donnithorne (27 November 1922, Santai County, Sichuan, Republic of China – 9 June 2020, Hong Kong) was a British-Chinese political economist and missionary, prominent in her efforts to rebuild the Catholic Church in China—particularly the Catholic Church in Sichuan—after the Cultural Revolution.

 Early life and education

-The daughter of evangelical Anglican missionaries Vyvyan Donnithorne and Gladys Emma Ingram, born in 1922 at a Quaker mission hospital in Santai, Audrey grew up in Sichuan where she and her parents were kidnapped by bandits when she was two years old.
+The daughter of evangelical Anglican missionaries Vyvyan Donnithorne and Gladys Emma Ingram, born in 1922 at a Quaker mission hospital in Santai (formerly known as Tungchwan), Audrey grew up in Sichuan where she and her parents were kidnapped by bandits when she was two years old.
 They and six others were led into the mountains with their necks in a halter.
 In 1927, the family was forced to leave China as Kuomintang forces pushed northwards.

 When World War II broke out, she headed from the UK, where she received education, to France and sailed to China to her family in 1940.
-She converted to Roman Catholicism in 1943, and was baptised at the Cathedral of the Immaculate Conception in Chengdu.
-However, when Japanese forces advanced on Sichuan, she went to India by plane.
+Dissatisfied with the Protestant religious life on the campus of West China Union University, she came into contact with Eusebius Arnaiz, a member of the Spanish Redemptorist community active in the Apostolic Vicariate of Chengdu, and received some books from the latter.
+She converted to Catholicism in 1943, and was baptised at the Cathedral of the Immaculate Conception in Chengdu.
+She later travelled through Japanese-occupied Burma by plane in order to reach her home country.
 Back in the UK, Donnithorne worked for the War Office.
-She then moved to Somerville College, Oxford where she studied philosophy, politics and economics (PPE), where she babysat for G. E. M. Anscombe and was a contemporary of Margaret Thatcher.
+She then moved to Somerville College, Oxford where she studied philosophy, politics and economics (PPE), meeting Margaret Thatcher who she succeeded as college secretary for the Conservative Party.